rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 2 years.

+<div style=\"page-break-after: always\"></div>

 Once removed from the refrigerator, Osvyrti may be stored at room temperature (up to 25°C) for up to 30 days in the original container.
 It must be used within this 30 days period.

 ## 6.4 Special precautions for storage

 Store in a refrigerator (2°C - 8°C).

 Do not freeze.

 Keep the pre-filled syringe in the outer carton in order to protect from light.

 ## 6.5 Nature and contents of container